 The Aviary Assistant will assist the Aviary Assistant Manager in the daily care of the eagles, daily cleaning of the aviary, and educational presentations as needed.
 The incumbent will perform routine office activities necessary to facilitate the goals and objectives of the Eagle Aviary Program.
-This position is currently 3 months but, it has the possibility of being a permanent position.

 For more information about the Grey Snow Eagle House, visit eagles.iowanation.org.
 For questions, email Aviary Director, Dr. Megan Judkins at email@example.com

 Participate in cleaning and disinfecting all cages as scheduled.

 Ensure all offices, break areas, and buildings are cleaned and disinfected.

 Participate in training new hires and volunteers to make sure that they know how all tasks are performed and at what quality the work should be at.

 Responsible for the daily observation of raptor health and welfare.

 Report maintenance issues and potential safety hazards to Aviary Supervisor or Aviary Management.

 Attend training and provide Aviary staff a presentation on of information gained in training.